yosbelms/cor-ide-support/README.md

 myStr = 'I\'am a escaped text'
 ```

-> This basic documentation is enough to make a simple *[Cor](http://yosbelms.github.io/cor) syntax colorizer*.
+> This basic documentation should be enough to make a simple *[Cor](http://yosbelms.github.io/cor) syntax colorizer*.
 Although if you want to get deep into [Cor](http://yosbelms.github.io/cor) lexic see the lexer at https://raw.githubusercontent.com/yosbelms/cor/master/src/bnf/cor.l for reference.